Tuvalu at the Olympics

 Tuvalu participates in the Olympic Games in the Summer Olympics.
-They have yet to compete at the Winter Olympics.
+It has yet to compete at the Winter Olympics.

 The Tuvalu Association of Sports and National Olympic Committee was recognised as a National Olympic Committee in July 2007.
 Tuvalu entered the Olympics for the first time at the 2008 Summer Olympics in Beijing, China, with a weightlifter and two athletes in the men's and women's 100-metre sprints.
 Tuvaluan athletes have yet to progress past the first round of their events.

 National Olympic Committee

 The Tuvalu Association of Sports and National Olympic Committee (TASNOC) was founded in 2004 under the name 'Tuvalu Association of Sports'.
 It was renamed to TASNOC and recognized by the IOC as a National Olympic Committee (NOC) on 16 July 2007.
 Robert Laupula managed the Tuvalu Sports Association and the application for membership of the Olympic movement, which was co-ordinated by the Oceania National Olympic Committees.
 The TASNOC organizes Tuvalu's participation in the Commonwealth Games as well as the Olympics.
-The committee has had three different Secretary Generals: Isala T. Isala is the current secretary general, and Eselealofa Apinelu is the president.
+The committee has had three different secretaries general: Isala T. Isala is the current secretary general, and Eselealofa Apinelu is the president.